ianfixes/nmea_plus/README.md

 Support for proprietary NMEA messages is also possible.
 PASHR is included as proof-of-concept.

-### AIS
+## AIS Decoding

 AIS message type definitions were implemented from the unofficial spec found here: http://catb.org/gpsd/AIVDM.html

-Currently, the following AIVDM message types are supported:
+The AIS payload can be found in the AIVDM message's payload field.
+Currently, the following AIS message types are supported:

 > 1, 2, 3, 4, 5, 6, 8, 9, 12, 14, 18, 19, 20, 21, 24, 27

 > Type 6 subtypes for DAC/FID: 235/10

 > Type 8 subtypes for DAC/FID: 1/31, 366/56, 366/57

 ## Disclaimer